-Talinum paniculatum is a succulent subshrub, commonly known as Jewels of Opar, Fame Flower or Pink Baby's Breath.
-It is a truly lovely plant that no garden should be without.
-The stunning lime green leaves bring a cooling feel to any garden and the red hazy of flowers look like smoke or cotton candy hanging over the plants.
-Excellent for hot dry areas or as a pot plant on sunny decks.
-Needs full sun but is easy to grow and care for, takes little effort with a great reward.
-Very easy to grow and care for, not only that but you can eat it in your salad too!
+Talinum paniculatum is a succulent subshrub commonly known as Jewels of Opar, Fame Flower, or Pink Baby's Breath.
+It is a charming plant that no garden should be without.
+The stunning lime green leaves bring a cooling feel to any garden, and the hazy red flowers look like smoke or cotton candy hanging over the plants.
+Excellent for hot, dry areas or as a pot plant on sunny decks.
+Jewels of Opar needs full sun but is easy to grow and care for, takes little effort with a great reward, and you can eat it in your salad too!

 Location and Care

-The lime green leaves brighten up any garden and it makes a wonderful border plant or addition to any flower garden.
-Will reseed itself once established, just thin out the seedlings or transplant to where you want them.
-If reseeding is undesirable dead head as seeds form.
-Sadly seeds usually form on same stalks that are still flowering so this is often hard to do.
+The lime green leaves brighten any garden, making it a beautiful border plant or addition to any flower garden.
+Will reseed itself once established.
+Just thin out the seedlings or transplant them to where you want them.
+If reseeding is undesirable, deadhead as seeds form.
+Sadly seeds usually form on the same stalks still flowering, so this is often hard to do.

-Does well as a pot plant and is excellent on hot sunny decks where the lime green leaves provide an appearance of coolness.
+Jewels of Opar does well as a pot plant and is excellent on hot sunny decks.

-Seeds are very small so although they can be sown directly outside keeping weeds from the bed while the germinate can be difficult.
+Seeds are tiny, so although they can be sown directly outside, keeping weeds from the bed while germinating can be difficult.
 Indoor germination is recommended.
-If choose to sow outside do so 2 to 4 weeks after first frost date when soil is warm.
+If you choose to sow outside, do so 2 to 4 weeks after the first frost date when the soil is warm.

-Start 6 to 8 weeks before last frost date in good potting soil, in flats or plug cells.
-Germination is easy and usually begins within 6 to 14 days depending on temperature and other conditions.
-Best temps between 65 and 75 °F (18 and 24 °C).
+Start 6 to 8 weeks before the last frost date in good potting soil, flats, or plug cells.
+Germination is easy and usually begins within 6 to 14 days, depending on temperature and other conditions.
+The best temperatures are between 65 and 75 °F (18 and 24 °C).
 Do not cover the seeds as light aids germination.

-Transplant to small pots and grow on until small plants, harden off before transplanting out.
-Do so on a cloudy day with likelihood of rain to ensure plant can establish itself well.
-Since planting in a hot sunny location plants need to be watered well until established.
+Transplant to small pots and grow until small plants harden off before transplanting out.
+Do so on a cloudy day with a likelihood of rain to ensure the plant can establish itself well.
+Since planting in a hot sunny location, plants need to be watered well until established.

 The leaves are succulent and make an excellent addition to salads and sandwiches.
-They are especially valuable since they are available in hot dry weather when little other salad greens is to be had.
+They are especially valuable since they are available in hot, dry weather when few other salad greens are to be had.

-The seeds are tiny but nutritious, and could be a good source of Omega3 oils, as seeds of other Portulaca ssp. are avidly collected by indigenous peoples, and have recently been compared favorably with flaxseed.
+The seeds are tiny but nutritious and could be a good source of Omega 3 oils, as seeds of other Portulaca species are avidly collected by indigenous peoples and have recently been compared favorably with flaxseed.

-In Traditional Chinese Medicine this plant is known as Tu-ren-shen and is used to tone the digestion, moistens the lungs and promotes breast milk.
+In Traditional Chinese Medicine, this plant is known as Tu-ren-shen and is used to tone digestion, moisten the lungs, and promote breast milk.

-Useful for treating headaches, aphrodisiac, pneumonia, diarrhea, a lot of urine, irregular menstruation, vaginal discharge and a little milk.
-The roots are used for impotence.
-The juice from the leaves is used to smooth expenditures, treat ulcers, and increased appetite.
+Helpful in treating headaches, pneumonia, diarrhea, a lot of urine, irregular menstruation, vaginal discharge, and a little milk.
+The roots are used for impotence and as an aphrodisiac.
+In addition, leaf juice is used to smooth expenditures, treat ulcers, and increase appetite.

 Caution: Poisoning can occur if you use too much.
-Usually characterized by nausea, vomiting and shortness of breath.
+It is usually characterized by nausea, vomiting, and shortness of breath.

-Makes an excellent cut flower.
-The airy spikes with their shiny red globes make wonderful filler for all kinds of flower arrangement.
+It makes an excellent cut flower.
+The airy spikes, with their shiny red globes, make excellent filler for all flower arrangements.
 Stalks can also be dried for longer use in lasting displays.